Atlas Rules Resources Adventures Stories FAQ Search Links

 392 square miles

-Uigmuir (168) is the most important and populous village in the Barony located close to the residence of the Baron.
+Kirkwell (168/150): is the central village in the Barony located close to the residence of the Baron.

-Lochpond (116) owes its name to several mountain lakes dotting Uigmuir valley, near the source of Aalban River
+Lochpond (116/100): owes its name to several mountain lakes dotting Uigmuir valley.

-Glen Dhubh (102) is a sheepherding village in the southern valley of the Barony.
+Glen Dhubh (102/90): is a sheepherding village in the southern hills of the Barony.